 - No previous experience required as full guidance will be given.

-- A good level of fitness is required as the walk will be demanding and will include steep and mountainous terrain.
-This is a physically demanding full day in the mountains covering 12 miles (19-km) with 1,800m of ascent (and descent).
+- A good level of fitness is required as this is a strenuous walk that includes steep and mountainous terrain.
+This is a physically demanding full day in the mountains covering 11 miles (17.5-km) with 1,450m of ascent (and descent).

-- All walks will include uneven ground, rough and mountainous terrain, stream crossings, steep ground and mountain summits; we may experience adverse weather conditions.
+- All walks will include uneven ground, rough and mountainous terrain, stream crossings, sustained ascents and descents, rocks, boulders and scree, steep ground and mountain summits; we may experience adverse weather conditions.

-- The walk will include some sections of scrambling (hands on rock) up some rocky steps, as well as prolonged stretches across rocky mountainous terrain, with several steep sections.
+- This walk includes some sections of easy scrambling (hands on rock) up/down some rocky steps, as well as prolonged stretches across broad mountain ridges and spurs, with several steep sections.

 - We are fully insured (public, civil & professional indemnity insurance)

 - All of our instructors are fully qualified and experienced Mountain Leaders

 - So far, we have taken over 17,000 people out walking, and have a wealth of experience dealing with all ages and abilities.

 - Part of the attraction of valley, hill and mountain walking is the challenge of tackling different terrains, landscapes and weather conditions.
 Every effort is made to minimize potential hazards; however, the very nature of hill and mountain walking involves a certain level of unavoidable risk. of accident and/or injury By taking part in this activity, you are aware of and accept these risks.